Regulations & Policies

 Overnight Guest Policy

-Overnight guests are permitted, with the consent of all roommates, only on Friday and Saturday nights.
+Overnight guests may be permitted by the Office of Residence Life and Housing and is a privilege and not a right.
+Overnight guests are only open to residents who have the consent of all roommates and only on Friday and Saturday nights.
 Overnight guests are defined as any individual (student or non-student) who is not the assigned and designated resident of a residence hall room at Jefferson.
-All overnight guests must be registered with the Office of Housing & Residence Life and the Office of Campus Safety & Security.
-Forms may be obtained in the Office of Housing & Residence Life and must be signed by all room occupants.
-All overnight guests must be at least 18 years of age and provide a valid photo identification as determined by the Office of Housing & Residence Life to receive permission to enter East Residence Hall.
+All overnight guests must be registered with the Office of Residence Life & Housing and the Office of Safety & Security.
+All overnight guests must be at least 18 years of age and provide a valid photo identification as determined by the Office of Residence Life & Housing to receive permission to enter East Residence Hall.

 All guests of Jefferson resident students must be escorted by their hosts at all times.
 It is the responsibility of the host student to ensure that their guests abide by all Residence Life and College policies.
 The host student assumes full responsibility for their guest’s actions.
 Any violation of policy may result in the guest being asked to leave the campus immediately, the guest being barred from future visits to campus, and the host being processed through the College Student Conduct Process.

 Residents signing in a non-resident as an overnight guest must do so at the time of registration at the front desk.
 Overnight non-residents who fail to check out of the residence halls at the sign-in desk will be considered an illegal overnight non-resident.